Suwayomi/Suwayomi-Server/README.md

 Suwayomi-Server is as multi-platform as you can get.
 Any platform that runs java and/or has a modern browser can run it.
 This includes Windows, Linux, macOS, chrome OS, etc. Follow [Downloading and Running the app](#downloading-and-running-the-app) for installation instructions.

-Ability to sync with Mihon (Tachiyomi) is a planned feature, for more info look [here](#syncing-with-mihon-tachiyomi).
+You can use Mihon (Tachiyomi) to access your Suwayomi-Server.
+For more info look [here](#syncing-with-mihon-tachiyomi).

 # Suwayomi client projects
 **You need a client/user interface app as a front-end for Suwayomi-Server, if you [Directly Download Suwayomi-Server](https://github.com/Suwayomi/Suwayomi-Server/releases/latest) you'll get a bundled version of [Suwayomi-WebUI](https://github.com/Suwayomi/Suwayomi-WebUI) with it.**